SeppePeeters/Big-Data-Course/readme.md

 ![picture](stat/MPG/Top5.png)

-This dataset is full of records from people who measured their outside temp, inside temp, average speed etc. Everything that can effect your MPG.
+This dataset is full of records from people who measured their outside temp, inside temp, average speed etc. Everything that can affect your MPG.
 The weather outside is also a big influence of your MPG.
-If the sun shines or what kind of gas is in your car.
+If the sun shines or what kind of gas your car runs on.

-This is ofcourse the greatest factor of your MPG.
+This is the greatest factor of your MPG.
 The speed of your car.
-Also your car is very important but you can't change your car just for only the MPG (theoratically now).
+Also your car is very important but you can't change your car just for only the MPG (theoretically now).
 This is to show how you can be more efficient with your MPG.
 On this graph you can see how slower the car goes the more L per 100km.
 Why is there such a big difference and now cohesion with the speed?
 It all changes with the gears and the traffic and maybe even the outside condition.

 ![picture](stat/MPG/Speed.png)

-This graph shows that's is also very importand on what kind of distance you rode.
+This graph shows that's is also very important on what kind of distance you rode.
 When a diesel engine is not even fully warm or your driving not far enough your consumption is going to horrible compared to a ride with a petrol or a couple kilometers further.
 It absolutely depends on how the driver rode.

 ![picture](stat/MPG/ConsumeKM.png)

-This graphs shows what the consumption is with the temperatures.
+This graph shows what the consumption is with the temperatures.

 ![picture](stat/MPG/TempConsum.png)